Ironikus/wp-webhooks/readme.txt

 Donate link: https://paypal.me/ironikus
 Tags: webhooks, automation, ironikus, webhook, api, web hooks, hooks, automating, automate, connect, third-party Requires at least: 4.7
-Tested up to: 5.4.1
+Tested up to: 5.4.2
-Stable Tag: 2.0.4
+Stable Tag: 2.0.5
 License: GNU Version 3 or Any Later Version

 Extend your website with the most powerful webhook system.

 == Description ==

 If you want to do certain actions on your WordPress site from somewhere else, this is your plugin!
-It will turn your website into an optimized webhook system so that you can connect your third party apps via Zapier, automate.io or other third-party services to your WordPress website.
+It will turn your website into an optimized webhook system so that you can connect your third party apps manually, via Zapier, automate.io or other third-party services to your WordPress website.
 It allows you to receive data from other services to, for example, create a user or a post on your WordPress website, as well as it can send data for you on certain actions.
 It's time to automate your WordPress website on a whole new level!